 Introduction.
-This Annual Business Plan (ABP) presents an overview of the Capitol Corridor Joint Powers Authority's (CCJPA) strategic plan and funding request for the next two fiscal years (FY 2020-21 and FY 2021-22).
+This Annual Business Plan (ABP) presents an overview of the Capitol Corridor Joint Powers Authority's (CCJPA) strategic plan and funding request for the next two fiscal years (FY 2021-22 and FY 2022-23).
 This document outlines the service and capital improvements that have contributed to the Capitol Corridor's success, identifies necessary improvements to sustain its growth, and incorporates customer input as detailed in Chapter 263 of California State Law.

 Intercity passenger rail business plans are integral to the overall statewide planning, coordination, and budgeting of the services.
-The CCJPA submits its ABP to the Secretary of the California State Transportation Agency (CalSTA) in April 2020 and, as necessary, a revised version can be submitted by June 15, 2020.
+The CCJPA will submit this draft ABP to the Secretary of the California State Transportation Agency (CalSTA) in April 2021 and, as necessary, a revised version can be submitted by June 15, 2021.

-As administrator of the Capitol Corridor[®], the CCJPA's primary focus is the continuous improvement of the train service through effective cost management, gaining share in the travel market, and delivering a customer-focused, safe, frequent, reliable, and sustainable transportation alternative to the congested I-80, I-680, and I-880 highway corridors.
+As administrator of the Capitol Corridor®, the CCJPA's primary focus is the continuous improvement of the train service through effective cost management, gaining share in the travel market, and delivering a customer-focused, safe, frequent, reliable, and sustainable transportation alternative to the congested I-80, I-680, and I-880 highway corridors.
 The CCJPA is governed by a Board of Directors comprised of 16 elected officials from six member agencies along the 170-mile Capitol Corridor route (see Figure 1-1):